plusjade/plusjade.github.com/projects/jekyll-bootstrap.md

 The project originally started _from_ the documentation.
 That is to say I had just intended to write blog posts about how I customized my jekyll blog.
 After much writing and organizing I realized it would be helpful to create a framework that outlined and adopted my strategies.
+This blog is running on Jekyll-Bootstrap!